 In this work, we explore the ability of Julian-Toomre wakes to account for the observed ring brightness asymmetry.
 Physically, such wakes develop when the rings are on the verge of gravitational instability because of their low velocity dispersion, resulting from the dissipative impacts between particles.
-Local gravitational collapse is opposed by the particles' random velocity dispersion and by differential rotation, tending to dissolve any forming condensations.
-As long as the velocity dispersion, measured in terms of Toomre parameter (Toomre 1964), exceeds at least a few times unity, the collective gravitational instability is completely avoided, and the system remains practically uniform.
-(Here $c_r$ is the radial velocity dispersion, $\kappa$ is the epicyclic frequency, G is the gravitational constant and $\Sigma$ the surface density.)
-This should be the case for low optical depth rings (small $\Sigma$ ), or for rings located near the planet (large $\kappa$ ).
-However, for larger optical depths or at larger orbital radius, Q could fall below about 2.
-In this event, the collective gravity and differential rotation produce shearing tilted wake structures, with individual wakes forming and dissolving on a time scale comparable to the orbital period (Salo 1992, see also Toomre and Kalnajs 1991).
-They are analogous to the transient wakes produced by orbiting mass enhancements in a stellar disk (Julian and Toomre 1966; Toomre and Kalnajs 1991), except that in the rings, dissipative impacts between particles oppose the strong gravitational heating induced by the wakes themselves.
-This leads to a statistical steady-state with velocity dispersion $Q \sim 1-2$ , characterized by a continuous regeneration of new transient wakes.
-Note that the situation Q < 1, corresponding to the original Toomre instability criterion against the axisymmetric collapse, is in practice always avoided.
+Local gravitational collapse is opposed by the particles' random velocity dispersion and by differential rotation, which tends to dissolve any incipient condensations.
+As long as the velocity dispersion, measured in terms of the dimensionless Toomre parameter (Toomre, 1964), exceeds at least a few times unity, the collective gravitational instability is completely avoided, and the system remains practically uniform.
+(Here c_r is the radial velocity dispersion, κ is the epicyclic frequency, G is the gravitational constant and Σ the surface density.)
+This should be the case for low optical depth rings (small Σ), or for rings located near the planet (large κ).
+However, for larger optical depths or at larger orbital radii, Q could fall below about 2.
+In this event, the collective gravity and differential rotation produce shearing tilted wake structures, with individual wakes forming and dissolving on a time scale comparable to the orbital period (Salo, 1992; see also Toomre and Kalnajs, 1991).
+The prominence of these structures stems from the swing amplification process (Goldreich and Lynden-Bell, 1965; Toomre, 1981), which significantly enhances the tiny wakes triggered by each individual particle, leading to significantly stronger structures than would follow from purely kinematic responses.
+The resulting structures are analogous to the transient wakes produced by orbiting mass enhancements in a stellar disk (Julian and Toomre, 1966; Toomre and Kalnajs, 1991), except that in the rings, dissipative impacts between particles oppose the strong gravitational heating induced by the wakes themselves.
+This enables a statistical steady-state with velocity dispersion $Q \sim 1-2$, characterized by a continuous regeneration of new transient wakes.
+Note that the situation Q < 1, corresponding to the original Toomre instability criterion against axisymmetric collapse, is in practice always avoided.

-$$Q = \frac{c_r \kappa}{3.36G\Sigma} \tag{4}$$
+$$Q = \frac{c_r \kappa}{3.36G \Sigma} \tag{4}$$